alterNERDtive/VaultHunters-tweaks/README.md

 Juggling around 20% HP is not very fun, especially if you can killed from 21% to 0 in a single hit.

+### Last Stand

+* Changed the health threshold to 50%.
+* Changed the resistance bonus to 7/11/14/16%.

+Juggling around 20% HP is not very fun, especially if you can killed from 21% to 0 in a single hit.

+The new buff values make it less likely to run over the resistance cap, wasting talent points.
+Additionally, resistance gets better the more you have; so the talent levels scale down.

 ### Applied Energistics

 * Lowered the cost of 64 and 256k storage components.